aruna299/terraform/README.md

    1. main configuration file
    2. variables.tf where we define all the variables
    3. terraform.tfvars where we defines the values of all the variables
+#### Terraform variable declaration:
+1. When variables are declared in configuration, we can set the values in below ways
+   - Variable defaults
+     example:
+     variable "instance_type"{
+     default="t2.micro"
+     }
+  - Variable defination file(*.tfvars)
+  - Environment variables
+  - setting variables in command line
+    example:
+    variable "instance_type"{
+     }
+    * when we hit terraform plan terraform will request to enter the instant type in the command line
+    * another way when we hit terraform plan -var="instance-type=t2.micro"